- It co-sponsors programs in the community

-- Saint Mary’s Episcopal Church: 118 West Bayview Ave., Pleasantville, 08232 on Wednesdays and Thursdays from 4:30 pm to 6:30 pm
+- Saint Mary’s Episcopal Church: 118 West Bayview Ave., Pleasantville, 08232 on Thursdays from 4:30 pm to 6:00 pm

-SCCE maintains a monthly food drive for Stockton faculty and staff to contribute.
+The SCCESL maintains a monthly food drive for Stockton faculty and staff to contribute.
 Stockton students assist in collecting and recording food donations.
 The donations are taken to local pantries and kitchens.
 Food collections take place on the third Thursday of the full months of the semester.

 Stockton students and Atlantic City High School students work together under the supervision of a professional chef at the Atlantic City High School on Monday afternoons from 2:30 to 4:30pm to prepare and deliver 150 meals for families in need within Atlantic City, Pleasantville, and Galloway.